fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/32.png)

-In the above example, TypeScript knows that a <i>part</i> has the type <i>CoursePart</i>.
-It can then infer that <i>part</i> is of either type <i>CoursePartOne</i>, <i>CoursePartTwo</i> or <i>CoursePartThree</i>.
+In the above example, TypeScript knows that a *part* has the type *CoursePart*.
+It can then infer that *part* is of either type *CoursePartOne*, *CoursePartTwo* or *CoursePartThree*.
-The <i>name</i> is distinct for each type, so we can use it to identify each type and TypeScript can let us know which attributes are available in each case block.
+The *name* is distinct for each type, so we can use it to identify each type and TypeScript can let us know which attributes are available in each case block.
-Then, TypeScript will produce an error if you try to use the <i>part.description</i> within the <i>"Using props to pass data"</i> block for example.
+Then, TypeScript will produce an error if you try to use the *part.description* within the *"Using props to pass data"* block for examp*

 What about adding new types?
 If we were to add a new course part, wouldn't it be nice to know if we had already implemented handling that type in our code?
-In the example above, a new type would go to the <i>default</i> block and nothing would get printed for a new type.
+In the example above, a new type would go to the *default* block and nothing would get printed for a new type.
 Sometimes this is wholly acceptable.
 For instance, if you wanted to handle only specific (but not all) cases of a type union, having a default is fine.
 Nonetheless, it is recommended to handle all variations separately in most cases.

 With TypeScript, we can use a method called <i>exhaustive type checking</i>.
-Its basic principle is that if we encounter an unexpected value, we call a function that accepts a value with the type [never](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-never-type) and also has the return type <i>never</i>.
+Its basic principle is that if we encounter an unexpected value, we call a function that accepts a value with the type [never](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-never-type) and also has the return type *never*.

 A straightforward version of the function could look like this: